basho/basho_docs/source/languages/en/riak/community/style-guide.md

 Use the apostrophe primarily for making contractions.
 In the case of internationalization of documentation, contractions should be avoided.
+Pluralization of acronyms is not a correct use of apostrophes.
-Other cases where it is incorrect to use the apostrophe include using apostrophes in pluralization of acronyms.
-Use of apostrophes is not the best case for indicating possession when documents will be translated; instead, the sentence should be rewritten.
+When use of apostrophes is not the best case for translated documents, the sentence should be rewritten.

 Example: